mcosovic/JuliaGrid.jl/docs/src/tutorials/measurementModel.md

 # [Measurement Model](@id MeasurementModelTutorials)
-Let us begin by examining a power system.
-To do that, we will construct one as shown below:
+Begin by examining a power system.
+To do that, construct one as shown below:
 ```@example measurementModelTutorials
 using JuliaGrid # hide
 @default(unit) # hide